rainbowbreeze/talks-and-demoes/2024-ai_for_community_events/README.md

 Prompts to try
 - You're a social media manager.
 You need to write social-media tailored prompt to advertise an event about AngularJS and a new library to create responsive websites.
 Create different snippets of text
+- The more context you give to Gemini, the better it can understand your request and generate a useful response.
+  - Instead of..."Write about a sales job.", try this..."Write a job description for a [job title], including the required skills and experience, as well as a summary of [company name] and the position."
+  - Instead of..."Create project plan.", try this..."Create a project plan for the launch of a brand new product.
+The timeframe should be from now until June 2024."

 ### Generate event creativity